 A man finds out that what you don't say to a friend is just as important as what you do is this story of how far you can bend a brotherly bond before it snaps.
 Since college, confirmed bachelor Ronny (Vaughn) and happily married Nick (James) have been through thick and thin.
-Now partners in an auto design firm, the two pals are vying to land a dream project that would launch their company.
-Ronny's girlfriend, Beth (Connelly), and Nick's wife, Geneva (Ryder), are by their sides.
-But Ronny's world is turned upside down when he inadvertently sees Geneva out with another man and makes it his mission to get answers.
-As the amateur investigation dissolves into mayhem, he learns that Nick has a few secrets of his own.
-Now, with the clock ticking and pressure mounting on the biggest presentation of their careers, Ronny must decide what will happen if he reveals the truth to his best friend.Written by
+Now partners in an auto design firm, the pals are vying to land a dream project that would launch their company.
+Ronny's girlfriend Beth (Connelly) and Nick's wife Geneva (Ryder) are by their sides.
+But Ronny's world is turned upside-down when he catches Geneva out with another man and makes it his mission to get answers.
+As the amateur investigation dissolves into mayhem, he learns that Nick has his own secrets.
+With the clock ticking and pressure mounting on the biggest presentation of their careers, Ronny must decide whether to reveal the truth to his best friend.Written by

 14 of 23 people found this review helpful.

 Was this review helpful to you?